krisnye/ion/docs/motivation.md

 					div()
 						comment

-Ion is a new language that supports creating incrementally reactive template functions natively.
+Ion is a new language that supports creating incrementally reactive functions natively.

 * Syntax is inspired by CoffeeScripts indented notation but adheres as closely to EcmaScript 6 constructs as possible.
 * Regular imperative functions and reactive declarative template functions share the same syntax, with a few constructs (throw,while,for(;;)) not available from within templates.